Metro – Sunset Transmission Line Project

 - We are planning to install gates and/or boulders to prevent motorized vehicle access

 The goal will be to restore the site to pre-work condition and not leave access roads or pads.
-Avista is in the process of revising our plans and expects to have new plans posted to our project website by June 1.
+Avista revised our plans and posted the new plans on our project website in May.

 Q. When will construction take place?